wshamroukh/Azure-ContosoFinanceApp-Script/README.md

 #### Tasks to complete

--   Add a new App Setting with the following values:
+-   Add a new App Setting for the Contoso Financial Web Application with the following values:

     -   Key: offersAPIUrl